Guide to choosing the right gravel bike

 • Sporty: lower and more responsive, designed for competition or training.

-• Relaxed: more upright, prioritizing comfort on long routes or with luggage.
+• Relaxed: more upright, prioritizes comfort on long rides or with luggage.

 Wheel size: 700c vs 650b

-• 700c: faster and more efficient on asphalt or compact tracks.
+• 700c: faster and more efficient on asphalt or tracks compact.

 • 650b: offers more traction and comfort on rough or uneven terrain.

-Type of transmission: single chainring vs double chainring
+Type of drivetrain: single chainring vs double chainring

 • Single chainring (1x): simpler and lighter, ideal for gravel sports or MTB.

-• Double chainring (2x): offers a greater range of gears, perfect for mixed routes and long distances.
+• Double chainring (2x): offers a greater gear range, perfect for mixed routes and long distances.

 The hydraulic disc brakes are the standard for their power and control.
-As for gears, look for a wide cassette (10-42 or 11-36) to tackle any slope.
+Regarding gear range, look for a wide cassette (10-42 or 11-36) to tackle any climb.

 Budget and recommended components